Public Wi-Fi Security Risks

 Gaining Remote Control of Your Device

-Cybercriminals may target individuals by gaining remote control of their devices, infiltrating personal data, and even taking over online accounts.
+Cybercriminals may target individuals by gaining remote control of their devices, accessing personal data, and even taking over online accounts.
 Unauthorised access to devices over public Wi-Fi networks can result in data theft, privacy breaches, and other security incidents.

 Types of Hacking Attacks Over Public Wi-Fi